shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

 5. Post-process the results using **ParaView**:
    - Copy the files from the `wsl` directory to a location in your **Windows** filesystem.
 This step might be necessary because **ParaView** on **Windows** might not have direct access to files within the `wsl` environment.
    - Launch **ParaView** on your **Windows** machine.
-   - Use the "File -> Open" menu to navigate to the copied case files on your **Windows** filesystem and open the file with the extension `.foam`.
+   - Use the "File &rarr; Open" menu to navigate to the copied case files on your **Windows** filesystem and open the file with the extension `.foam`.
    - After opening the `.foam` file in **ParaView**, click the "Apply" button in the "Properties" panel on the left.
 6. Here is what you should see if everything was done correctly: